Small space series: flexible furniture that works hard for you

 A desk with plenty of compartments integrated into its design (like our Circa17 desk in FSC™-certified solid teak) enables you to turn your room into a stylish multipurpose space.
 Keep your daily makeup essentials neatly tucked away in one section to create a vanity station – we even recommend attaching a small mirror to the inside of one compartment as it helps getting ready a little easier.
 The additional drawer and niches provide plenty of space for stationery and important documents, allowing this piece to double as a cool and compact home office when you need to work from home.
 With compartments for all your belongings, you can maintain a clean and clutter-free surface when your desk isn’t in use!

-Get the look: Circa17 desk
+Featured: Circa17 desk

 Part storage, part workspace